JackLee-pro/algorithm_plus/README.md

 > `Algorithm_plus`

-The algorithm plus aims to create a community of learning and communication algorithms, so that everyone can learn from each other in exchanges, thus the algorithm learning is no longer a single fight.
+The algorithm plus aims to create a community of learning and communicating algorithms, so that everyone can learn from each other in exchanges, thus the algorithm learning is no longer a single fight.

 The purpose of this git repository is to record the problem-solving process and ideas for everyone to review and study.